- Online Training

 While extremely beneficial to our athletes’ progress, it’s also a highly technical movement that can be tough for athletes to master.
 Some struggle with the ability to initiate movement at the hip joint versus a much easier squat pattern, which is knee dominant.

-We can smooth out this learning process by eliminating the three very common issues below.
-Helping athletes avoid these will give us stronger, more resilient athletes at a much faster rate.
+We can smooth out this learning process by eliminating the three very common deadlift errors below.
+Helping athletes avoid these mistakes and maintain proper deadlift form will give us stronger, more resilient athletes at a much faster rate.

-The first, and most common, mistake is using the incorrect deadlift variation for the lifter.
+The first and most common deadlift mistake is using the incorrect deadlift variation for the lifter.
 This is more of a coaching strategy, but it’s also great to teach this to the athlete as well.
 This helps build autonomy and solidifies their relationship with training.